pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 ### Simplified Documentation

 The library automatically generates a comprehensive, simplified API documentation in JSON format.
-This documentation is available through the `/api` endpoint (dynamically generated) and provides a complete description of all available methods, their expected parameters (required/optional), and response structures.
+This dynamically-generated documentation is available at the root (e.g. `GET /api` for HTTP API).
+It provides a complete description of all available methods, their expected parameters (required/optional), and response structures.

 #### Example Generated Simplified Documentation
 ```json